 Cambridge Science and Policy Consulting is the private consultancy of Prof Douglas Crawford-Brown, located in San Diego (US) and Cambridge (UK).
 The consultancy has operated since 2001 with a focus on environmental risk assessment, policy analysis and climate risk reduction.

 Prof Crawford-Brown is Director of the consultancy.
-Although his degrees are in nuclear science and physics, most of his career has been in the field of environmental science and policy.
+His degrees are in nuclear science and physics, but most of his career has been in the field of environmental science and policy.
 He retired in 2016 as Director of the Cambridge Centre for Climate Change Mitigation Research at the University of Cambridge.
-He is currently Emeritus Professor in Environmental Sciences and Policy at the University of North Carolina in the US, where he was Professor from 1982 to 2007 in Environmental Sciences and Policy and in Public Policy, and was founding Director of the Institute for the Environment.
+He is currently Emeritus Professor in Environmental Sciences and Policy at the University of North Carolina in the US, where he was Professor from 1982 to 2007 in the Department of Environmental Sciences and Engineering and Department of Public Policy, and was founding Director of the Institute for the Environment.
 Since 2015 he has been International Visiting Professor of the Chinese Academy of Sciences; Visiting Professor of Doshisha University (Japan); and Lecturer at the University of Graz (Austria) Climate Policy College.
 He has served on multiple committees of the Science Advisory Board of the US Environmental Protection Agency; Legislative Commission on Global Climate Change (US); OFWAT Regulatory Futures Panel; HM Treasury Interdependent Infrastructure Expert Panel; UK Climate Change Risk Assessment panel; and RBS Innovation Gateway panel.
 He has also advised governments and businesses on climate change, sustainability and environmental protection in the US, UK, Germany, Czech Republic, Austria, Thailand, Abu Dhabi, India, Taiwan, Japan, China, Mexico and France.

 Funded research has been through a wide variety of agencies, including the US Environmental Protection Agency, American Water Works Association, Water Research Foundation, US National Science Foundation, UK Natural Environment Research Council, UK Three Guineas Trust and European Union Horizon Programme.